varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/stocks/obm-gbm-eq-price.md

 ```

-Now that we have estimates of the drift and volatility parameters, we can simulate the share price of a firm using the geometric Brownian motion model and the `sample(...)` function:
+Now that we have estimates of the drift and volatility parameters, we can simulate the share price of a firm using the geometric Brownian motion model and the [`sample(...)` function defined below](contest:geometric-brownian-motion-sample-function):

+(contest:geometric-brownian-motion-sample-function)=
 ```{code-block} julia
 :caption: Simulating the share price of a firm using the geometric Brownian motion model.
 :linenos: